What Are Soap Nuts, and How Do You Use Them?

 All-Natural, All-Organic

-One notable characteristic of soapberry trees is that they grow even in hard conditions and don’t need fertile soil or any kind of chemicals, fertilizers, or pesticides to grow.
-Meaning they are grown organically!
+One notable characteristic of soapberry trees is that they grow even in hard conditions and don’t need fertile soil or chemicals, fertilizers, or pesticides to grow.
+This means they are grown organically!

 Since they are harvested fresh from the trees and are dried directly from the sun, they do not undergo any chemical process and are guaranteed to be 100% natural.

-With these being all-natural and all-organic, it makes a great substitute for various chemical-filled cleaning products (not only detergents).
+Because they are all-natural and all-organic, they make a great substitute for various chemical-filled cleaning products (not only detergents).

 Mild and Gentle

-Soap nuts are nut allergy-safe since they are only berries after all!
-Soap nuts have been successfully used by people that are allergic to nuts.
-However, it is still best to take proper precautions and do a patch test especially if you are prone to allergies, have sensitive skin, or have a compromised immune system.
+Soap nuts are nut-allergy-safe since they are only berries, after all!
+People who are allergic to nuts have successfully used soap nuts.
+However, it is still best to take proper precautions and do a patch test, especially if you are prone to allergies, have sensitive skin, or have a compromised immune system.

 Environment-Friendly

-Production and processing of these nuts are all done organically which means it does affect the environment in any negative way.
-In fact, it even protects areas in which they are planted from the risk of erosion.
+The production and processing of these nuts are all done organically, which means they do not negatively affect the environment.
+In fact, they even protect areas in which they are planted from the risk of erosion.
 Also, using these in household cleaning is deemed to be environment-friendly.

-With the “suds equal clean” false advertising, commercial detergents use artificial foaming agents that are not good for the septic and greywater systems.
-Soap nuts, on the other hand, do not produce lots of foam yet are just as effective in cleaning.
+With the “suds equal clean” false advertising, commercial detergents use artificial foaming agents that are not good for septic and greywater systems.
+On the other hand, soap nuts do not produce lots of foam yet are just as effective in cleaning.

 Clean Smell